phalcon/invo/README.md

 1. Copy project to local environment - `git clone git@github.com:phalcon/invo.git`
 2. Copy file `cp .env.example .env`
 3. Edit .env file with your DB connection information
-4. Run DB migrations `vendor/bin/phalcon-migrations migration run --config=migrations.php`
+4. Run DB migrations `vendor/bin/phalcon-migrations run --config=migrations.php`

 If you do not have PHP installed on your machine or do not wish to install it, you can run the application in a docker container.
 You will need [docker][9] and [docker-compose][10].